 Counoise at Tablas Creek

 We brought Counoise cuttings from Château de Beaucastel in 1990 and they spent three years in USDA inspection.
-Once the vines cleared quarantine, we began the process of multiplying and grafting, and we currently have 5 acres planted.
+Once the vines cleared quarantine, we began the process of multiplying and grafting, and we have 6 acres planted and a couple more in development as of 2021.
 The grape is particularly suited to the geography of Tablas Creek, as it produces most reliably in stony hillside soils and intense sun.
 It is easy to graft, is moderately vigorous, with large berries and relatively thin skins, and ripens fairly late in the cycle, after Grenache and before Mourvedre.
 At Tablas Creek, we typically harvest Counoise in the middle of October.
 This late harvest date is one factor that has discouraged greater adoption of the grape; many producers in the south of France prefer Cinsaut and Carignan, both of which ripen earlier in the ripening cycle.

 In the cellar, Counoise is prone to oxidation, and we are careful to ferment it in closed fermenters, and to age it only in foudre.
 This oxidative character makes a useful complement to Mourvedre and -- particularly -- Syrah, which are prone to reduction.
 It also has the highest acidity of our Rhone reds, and adding it in small amounts to a blend is akin to squeezing lemon onto a dish of food: you may not taste the Counoise, but the heightened acidity will bring out the flavors of the other components of the wine.